Center for 4-H and Youth Development

 4-H STEM consists of specialized programs designed to introduce and encourage participation in Science, Technology, Engineering, and Math disciplines among youth in the District of Columbia.
 The program is supported by the Alteria Foundation through the National 4-H Council and works collaboratively with UDC’s STEM Center.

-4-H Summer Camp consists of hands-on learning projects designed for enrichment during the summer months.
+4-H Summer Camp is a hands-on learning projects designed for enrichment during the summer months.
 Located on the campus of the University of the District of Columbia, the camp includes opportunities for youth to explore new learning projects, develop new friendships, practice healthy eating and exercise, and have plenty of fun

 5 Steps to Start a Club